Kokke3000/Kokke3000/README.md

 #### 🌌 Project Neutrino (private repository):
   - A survival / basebuilder roguelike video game
   - Engine: Godot 4.6
-  - I am developing this game fully as a solo project from scratch
+  - I am developing this game fully from scratch as a personal project
+  - The game is planned for release, but for now the date is unspecified

 ## 🎮 Games I have worked on: